VLA Models Are More Generalizable Than You Think: Revisiting Physical and Spatial Modeling: Training Details for baselines

 \section{Training Details for baselines}

-In this section, we detail the training configurations for all baseline methods and our proposed framework to ensure reproducibility.
-The evaluated methods cover a broad spectrum of adaptation strategies, ranging from standard parameter-efficient fine-tuning (LoRA) and prompt-based conditioning to structural modifications such as visual backbone replacement.
-To ensure a fair comparison, all experiments utilize the same pre-trained checkpoints and evaluation protocols, with method-specific deviations in optimization and preprocessing outlined below.
+In this section, we detail the training configurations for all baselines and our proposed methods (FTM and FLA).
+The evaluated baselines cover a broad spectrum of adaptation strategies, including parameter-efficient fine-tuning (LoRA), prompt learning, and visual backbone replacement.
+To ensure fair comparisons, all experiments utilize the same pre-trained checkpoints and evaluation protocols.

+Before detailing specific hyperparameters, we analyze the training dynamics.
+As shown in Fig.~\ref{fig:solution}, we compare the one-shot adaptation performance of our Feature Linear Adaptation (FLA) against LoRA and full fine-tuning across $\pi_0$ and $\pi_{0.5}$ architectures.
+FLA achieves faster convergence and greater stability across training steps without overfitting.
+Notably, FLA reaches comparable or slightly superior peak success rates relative to LoRA, and consistently outperforms full fine-tuning, while updating only a fraction of the parameters.